thuanmb/react-mapbox-gl-cluster/README.md

   [Optional] Maximum zoom level at which clusters are generated.

 * `extent (number)`
-  [Optional] (Tiles) Tile extent.
+  [Optional](Tiles) Tile extent.
 Radius is calculated relative to this value.

 * `nodeSize (number)`
   [Optional] Size of the KD-tree leaf node.
 Affects performance.